jdhill777/rijksmuseum-AI/README.md

    - On macOS: Run `ipconfig getifaddr en0` in Terminal
    - On Windows: Run `ipconfig` in Command Prompt and look for IPv4 Address
    - On Linux: Run `hostname -I` in Terminal
-3. On your mobile device, open a browser and enter: http://YOUR_COMPUTER_IP:3000
+3. On your mobile device, open a browser and enter: http://YOUR_COMPUTER_IP:YOUR_PORT
+   - Replace YOUR_COMPUTER_IP with the IP address you found
+   - Replace YOUR_PORT with the port number you chose in your `.env` file
-4. If you have trouble connecting, check your computer's firewall settings to ensure it allows connections on port 3000
+4. If you have trouble connecting, check your computer's firewall settings to ensure it allows connections on your chosen port

 ## Example Queries